Snapshots of Food Industry News

 NutriParadise Talks with Certified Manufacturing Units to Produce Dietary Foods

 NutriParadise Foods is in talks with certified manufacturing units so as to engage them in producing their range of special dietary foods supplied to hospitals.
 These manufacturing units must adhere to national and international quality manufacturing standards.
-NutriParadise focuses on nutritious food to be supplied to hospitalised patients with special dietary needs.
+NutriParadise focuses on nutritious food to be supplied to hospitalized patients with special dietary needs.
 Presently these foods are being manufactured at the CSIR-Central Food Technological Research Institute (CFTRI) pilot plant in Mysuru.
 All products are formulated after extensive research on each ingredient and processing methods.
 Serving size packaging helps to retain the wholesomeness of the products until consumption.
-But the use of 100 per cent organic ingredients with no use of preservatives reduces the product’s shelf life and so the selective competition.
+But the use of 100 percent organic ingredients with no use of preservatives reduces the product’s shelf life and so the selective competition.

 Apis India Expands Portfolio with Dates, Fruit Jam, Green Tea and Pickle

-Apis India, a producer, distributor and exporter of quality honey has expanded its portfolio to include Fruitilicious fruit jam, Five Senses green tea and Spicelicious pickle.
+Apis India, a producer, distributor, and exporter of quality honey has expanded its portfolio to include Fruitilicious fruit jam, Five Senses green tea and Spicelicious pickle.
 In the dates category Apis has introduced two premium variants – Apis Arabian Pearl and Apis Royal Zahidi Dates which will be available in 250g and 500g packs.
 Apis Fruitilicious Fruit Blast is being touted as the fruitiest mixed fruit jam which is primarily aimed at children.
 The jam is being marketed with a promotional offer of a free sipper with every pack of 500g priced at just Rs.120.
 Green tea variants include Apis Five Senses Green Tea and Apis Five Senses Green Tea with Tulsi, available in 50g packs containing 25 tea bags priced at Rs.99.
 Apis Spicelicious Pickle comes in two variants mixed vegetables and mango which are available in 400g packs priced at Rs.90.
-Apis’s state-of-the-art manufacturing facility in Roorkee is spread across an area of over seven acres and has a capacity to process over 100 tonne of honey per day.
+Apis’s state-of-the-art manufacturing facility in Roorkee is spread across an area of over seven acres and has a capacity to process over 100 tonnes of honey per day.

 Saraf Foods Raises Rs.30 Crore in Funds

-The new funds will be used for backward integration in individual quick freezing (IQF) and add capacity to freeze drying and diversify into air drying.
-Once Saraf Foods has the fortified infrastructure in place, it envisages that it will be able to garner over 200 per cent growth in revenues to Rs.100 crore by 2020 from the present Rs.30 crore.
+The new funds will be used for backward integration in individual quick freezing (IQF) and add capacity to freeze-drying and diversify into air drying.
+Once Saraf Foods has the fortified infrastructure in place, it envisages that it will be able to garner over 200 percent growth in revenues to Rs.100 crore by 2020 from the present Rs.30 crore.
 The new funding is tended to bolster upcoming projects with the new unit likely to commence operations by the end of June 2018.
 The new manufacturing unit will be located in Vaghodia, Gujarat and is anticipated to meet the rise in demand.
-The fund raising has coincided with the silver jubilee celebrations of Saraf Foods Ltd.
+The fundraising has coincided with the silver jubilee celebrations of Saraf Foods Ltd.